lorddavy/Software-Engineering/README.md

 Project for the field of Software Engineering in UPF University

-Authors: David Pérez & Alejandro Alvarez-Vijande Gonzalez
+Authors: David Pérez Povedano & Alejandro Alvarez-Vijande Gonzalez